Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Conclusions

-To close, the methodological lesson of eliminating the slack between symmetry and geometry yields two broader morals.
-First, that future developments of gauge theory might do well to begin with structured, fundamental vector bundles and the tensors they carry.
-Second, that Occam’s razor—if it has an edge here—trims our ontology down to the VB-POV.
+Two morals, then.
+First, future work in gauge theory might profitably begin with structured vector bundles and the tensors they carry, rather than with groups.
+Second, a version of Ockham's razor: if the geometry already determines the symmetry, the symmetry is doing no independent work.